wildfly-extras/wildfly-microprofile-config/README.md

 * Compile and install this project:

 ```
-mvn clean install -DskipTests
+mvn clean install -pl \!tck
 ```

-__The implementation is tested against the MicroProfile Config TCK and currently fails lots of test.
-Run Maven with `-DskipTests` until the implementation is complete.__
+__The implementation is tested against the MicroProfile Config TCK and currently fails some tests.
+You need to exclude the `tck` submodule to build the project until the implementation passes the TCK.__

 # Project structure